-We expect to conduct two Phase III clinical trials.
-We do not expect that these funds will be adequate to complete the second of these Phase III clinical trials, which will require us to raise additional funds for this purpose.
+We expect to conduct two Phase III clinical trials for adult ADHD.
+We do not expect that these funds will be adequate to complete the Phase III clinical trials required for pediatric approval, which will require us to raise additional funds for this purpose.